25 Books for Success

 How to Win Friends and Influence People is packed with anecdotes from historical leaders and lessons learned or taught by some of history's greatest businessmen, making the read as interesting as it is enlightening.
 And the methods--calling a person by his or her name or looking at the situation from the other's point of view--work in business and in personal life with family and friends.

-The Richest Man in Babylon George S. Clason (BNP Books, 2007) Too often, life doesn't turn out as expected.
+Too often, life doesn't turn out as expected.
 And money, or the lack of money, plays a large role in people's ability to handle life's ups and downs.
 Perhaps that's why, in the 1920s, banks and insurance companies decided to distribute short parables written to educate people on important financial principles.
-The Richest Man in Babylon began in 1926 as a series of pamphlets, the most famous ones later compiled into one of the best-loved money guides of all time.
+The Richest Man in Babylon by George S. Clason began in 1926 as a series of pamphlets, the most famous ones later compiled into one of the best-loved money guides of all time.

 The book begins with two men realizing that, while they lived a meager existence, one of their childhood friends had become known as the wealthiest man in Babylon.
 Despite growing up in similar circumstances, their friend seemed to have created a life of gold while they barely scratched out a living.